Decoding a Mughal Caravanserai

 The real soul of the caravanserais is reflected through the people, the travelers and others who inhabited these.
 As per the standards in those times the personnel roll of Akbari Serai other than the Shiqdar , Nigahban and a number of Chawkidars, included the Imam (head of prayer congregation) and Muezzin (the caller for the prayer) of the mosque.
 There used to be a physician on staff roll and there were bakers as permanent settlers within the serai to provide for the food and healthcare requirements.
 The administrative staff included the room attendants and there were both Muslims and Non-Muslims to attend to the people from all faiths.
 The facilities provided to the travelers included the hot and cold water together with the Charpai (the bead stead), Khurdani (edibles) and Dana-e-Isp (grain and fodder for draft animals).
 The facilities were provided free of charge on the expanse of Sarkar (state).
 Though towards the later Mughal period there were nominal charges introduced.
 Sir William Foster in his book “Early Travels in India” has mentioned that the western travelers in mid-17th century India were charged around 1-3 pice (pice being 1/64 of a silver rupee) and 3 dams (one silver rupee was divided into 40 copper dams) per day and the price included the food and stabling charges.
 As mentioned in the research by Dr Saifur Rehman Dar, there was revenue free land attached to the serai to provide for madad-e-ma’ash (the administrative salaries and other expenditures).
 Though in ruins with half hearted uplifting attempts in progress on site, this caravanserai once had life and served the travelling caravans on the periphery of Lahore.
 The place where now persists a color of grey and green as a symbol of wear and tear, once had the lively colors of people and the bright shades of stories associated with them.

-… My dear readers, once there was, once there wasn’t.
-Time was a commodity held aplenty with people.
+This was a story from the days when time was a commodity held aplenty with people.
 Time was what got cherished and shared in abundance.
 For when people traveled they longed for people and places and when they eventually came across, sitting together and talking to each other wasn’t a sin.
 But, then they had their time and we have ours, and time is what passing by, fast and plentiful…